Dummi26/mcdcbot/README.md

 - (m) My Server
 - (t) Test World

+The following commands can only be used from the *INFO* channel, which means that the permissions for that channel can be used to control who can start, stop, and run commands on the minecraft server:

 `/starts` starts a server.
 You can choose which one to start.
 Only one server can be running at any given time.